Plagne Soleil & Plagne Village

-The well-equipped snow park in Belle Plagne has 2 zones, the small spark and the large park.
+The well-equipped snow park in Belle Plagne has two zones, the small park and the large park.
 The small park is accessible via the top of the Col de Forcle ski lift and is designed for beginners, novices and younger snowboarders who wish to try out their jumps and skills in complete security.

 There are 85km/53 miles of cross-country trails in the La Plagne ski area alone for you to explore and a total of 153km of trials in the whole Paradiski ski area.

 The most beautiful of those are the 30km/19 miles of winding tracks set around Champagny-le-Haut.
 This track goes from Les Bauches in Montchavin/Les Coches to Plagne Bellecôte and is the longest and hardest track in the La Plagne area.

 Easier routes include a circuit above Plagne Soleil in the midst of the downhill ski area and the longer track below Plagne 1800, from La Roche to just above Montalbert.
 In Montalbert you will also find some areas and small circuits, especially for learner cross-country skiers.